Transverse foliations for two-degree-of-freedom mechanical systems: Introduction and main results

 We apply Theorem \ref{main_theorem} to many mechanical systems.
 The H\'enon-Heiles potential and the frozen Hill’s lunar problem with centrifugal force meet the assumptions on the critical level and admit weakly convex foliations for energies slightly above the critical value.
 We also consider decoupled mechanical systems and describe the weakly convex foliations obtained from certain gradient flow lines.
 They include the Stark problem, the Euler problem of two centers, and a chemical reaction model.

 The paper is organized as follows.
 In section \ref{sec_basic}, we review the basic properties of Reeb dynamics on contact-type hypersurfaces in $\R^4$ and pseudo-holomorphic curves.
-In section \ref{sec_proof_main}, we establish the main steps in the proof of Theorem \ref{main_theorem} as follows: in section \ref{subsec:compact}, we modify the potential away from $K_0$ to obtain for $E>0$ sufficiently small a sphere-like energy surface $W_E$.
-The weak convexity of $W_E$ is proved in section \ref{sec:weak_conv}.
+In section \ref{sec_proof_main}, we establish the main steps in the proof of Theorem \ref{main_theorem} as follows: in section \ref{subsec:compact}, we modify the potential away from $K_0$ to obtain, for $E>0$ sufficiently small, a sphere-like energy surface $W_E$.
+The weak convexity of $W_E$ and the unlinking condition between index-$2$ and index-$3$ periodic orbits are proved in section \ref{sec:weak_conv}.
 In section \ref{sec:liouville}, we establish the contact property of $W_E$ and construct a particular contact form $\lambda_E$ satisfying certain suitable normal form, used in section \ref{subsec:holocurves} to define an almost complex structure on $\R \times W_E$, which admits a pair of finite energy planes asymptotic to each Lyapunov orbit and whose projections to $W_E$ are contained in the unchanged region of the potential.
-We then gather all these results to prove Theorem \ref{thm:weakconv} in section \ref{subsec_proof}.
+We then gather all these results to prove Theorem \ref{main_theorem} in section \ref{subsec_proof}.
 The applications are left to section \ref{sec_applications}.